FOR SCIENTISTS & RESEARCHERS

 1. Introduction

-This page provides a concise academic summary of the frequency-based mathematical framework presented in The Theory of All: The Physics and Mathematics of Frequencies.
+This page presents a concise academic summary of the frequency-based mathematical framework introduced in The Theory of All: The Physics and Mathematics of Frequencies.

 -